-- Oxford Division – The federal building located at 911 Jackson Avenue in Oxford, MS.
+- Oxford Division – The federal building is located at 911 Jackson Avenue in Oxford, MS.

-- Greenville Division – The federal building located at 305 Main Street in Greenville, MS.
+- Greenville Division – The federal building is located at 305 Main Street in Greenville, MS.

 The Aberdeen Division is the primary location for the Northern Division.